Managing Packages in RStudio Team#

 - Copy the URL from the box.

-It used to be the case that binary R packages were unavailable on Linux, so package installs took a very long time on RStudio Server Pro and RStudio Connect and there were many compile-time package dependencies.
+It used to be the case that binary R packages were unavailable on Linux, so package installs took a very long time on RStudio Workbench and RStudio Connect and there were many compile-time package dependencies.
 Now that both public and private RStudio Package Manager makes these binaries available, these issues are much reduced. ↩

 There are many virtual environment managers in Python, and you should use the one that is standard for your organization.
 If your organization doesn't have a standard, we have seen